awsdocs/aws-storagegateway-user-guide/doc_source/get-activation-key.md

 }
 ```

-## A Windows \(PowerShell\) Example<a name="get-activation-key-powershell"></a>
+## Microsoft Windows PowerShell<a name="get-activation-key-powershell"></a>

-The following example shows you how to use WindowsPoweShell to fetch the HTTP response, parse HTTP headers and get the activation key\.
+The following example shows you how to use Microsoft Windows PowerShell to fetch the HTTP response, parse HTTP headers, and get the activation key\.

 ```
 function Get-ActivationKey {